 The key variable, external advice, is not randomly distributed among firms.
-It is often sought by companies that are underperforming or facing significant challenges-a situation known as "problematic search" (Posen et al. 2018).
+It is often sought by companies that are underperforming or facing significant challenges-a situation known as "problemisttic search" (Posen et al. 2018).
 Firms may also seek external advice due to increased uncertainty in their operating environments.
-This selective seeking behaviour introduces a selection bias, which must be considered when evaluating the impact of external advice (Mole, 2017).
+This selective seeking behaviour introduces a selection bias, which must be considered when evaluating the impact of external advice (Mole, 2023).

-To address potential selection bias, we follow the methodology outlined by others (Sun, 2023) and estimate the impact of external advice on labour productivity using nonparametric matching (Imbens and Wooldridge, 2009).
-This approach matches each observation from the treated group with a comparable observation from the untreated control group.
-The counterfactual outcome-what what would have occurred in the absence of the treatment-is captured by the Average Treatment Effect on the Treated (ATT), which is calculated as the average difference in outcome variables between the treated group and the matched counterfactuals.
+To address the potential selection bias, we estimate the effect of external advice on labour productivity using non-parametric matching techniques (Imbens and Wooldridge, 2009).

+This method involves pairing each observation in the treated group with an observation in the control group that has similar characteristics.
+The counterfactual outcome-what would have happened without the treatment-is captured by the Average Treatment Effect on the Treated (ATT).
+The ATT is estimated as the mean difference in the outcome variables between the treatment group and the 'imputed' counterfactuals.

-The matching estimator relies on the Conditional Independence Assumption (CIA) to ensure unbiased estimates.
+The matching estimator relies on the conditional independence assumption to ensure unbiased estimates.
 This assumption requires that there are no unobserved factors affecting both the engagement in external advice and labour productivity.
 Therefore, we posit that all determinants of engagement, external advice and labour productivity are observed in the LSBS.